th2-net/th2-read-log/README.md

 Use TRACE level to get the information.

 **com.exactpro.th2.readlog.impl.ProtoRegexpContentParser**
+**com.exactpro.th2.readlog.impl.TransportRegexpContentParser**

-You can use this class to see the resulted lines produced by **_RegexLogParser_**.
+You can use these classes to see the resulted lines produced by **_RegexLogParser_**.
+Produce Proto or Transport messages, respectively.
 Use TRACE level to get the information.

 **com.exactpro.th2.read.file.common.AbstractFileReader**